rackerlabs/docs-cloud-queues/api-docs/index.rst

 *Last updated:* |today|

-The Rackspace |product name| service enables customers to
-<insert a description of the service here>.
+The Rackspace |product name| service  is an open source, scalable, and highly available message and notifications service based on the OpenStack Marconi project.
+It supports a variety of messaging patterns and enables customers to create and manage a producer-consumer or a publish-subscriber model (:ref:`messaging-patterns`) from one simple API.
+Unlimited queues and messages give |product name| users the flexibility they need to create powerful web applications in the cloud.

 This guide is intended to assist software developers who want to develop applications by using the REST application programming interface (API) for